Howard Wolowitz: Personality

 Until his marriage, Howard fancied himself as a "ladies' man" and he provided outrageous and often sexist pick-up lines whenever there was a woman present, resulting in humiliating rejections.
 Howard describes himself as a romantic, although he usually comes across as overtly sexual, and in the words of Penny, disgusting.
-However, Penny's dislike of Howard has mellowed somewhat since Howard started dating Penny's colleague Bernadette, to whom he is now married.
+However, Penny's dislike of Howard mellowed since Howard started dating Penny's colleague Bernadette, whom he later married.
 When Howard found an ALF doll and revealed that it filled a void for him when his father left, Penny felt sympathy for him and began to empathize more when she understood his behavior a little bit better.

-Like the rest of the group, Howard dislikes many of Sheldon's antics; he has grown accustomed to them, but he is the quickest to get frustrated with Sheldon.
-Once Penny asked how Sheldon had ever got any friends, and Howard simply replied "We liked Leonard."
+Like the rest of the group, Howard dislikes many of Sheldon's antics.
+He has grown accustomed to them, but he is the quickest to get frustrated with Sheldon.
+Once, Penny asked how Sheldon had ever gotten any friends, and Howard simply replied, 'We liked Leonard.'

-Howard is allergic to nuts, particularly peanuts and pistachios; they can induce a life-threatening anaphylactic reaction in him, which has a side effect of disfiguring his face horribly.
-He once deliberately caused this reaction by eating a granola bar to keep Leonard busy at the hospital when they were planning a surprise birthday party for him, albeit motivated by Penny's promise to introduce him to her "easy" friends.
+Howard is allergic to nuts, particularly peanuts and pistachios; they can induce a life-threatening anaphylactic reaction in him, which has the side effect of disfiguring his face horribly.
+He once deliberately caused this reaction by eating a granola bar to keep Leonard busy at the hospital when they were planning a surprise birthday party for him, which was motivated by Penny's promise to introduce him to her "easy" friends, as shown in "The Peanut Reaction" (Season 1, Episode 16).
 Another time, when he was depressed about Leslie Winkle dumping him in season 2, and while he was in Las Vegas with Raj and Leonard, he tweeted that he was considering suicide by consuming a can of peanuts due to loneliness and not having his desires met.
 He has also mentioned having transient idiopathic arrhythmia.
 Howard is proud of having only three percent body fat, which Raj declares makes him look like a human chicken wing.